telerik/reporting-docs/knowledge-base/alternate-cell-background-color-by-table-group.md

 ## Description
 What [Conditional Formatting](../styling-conditional-formatting) may be used to alternate the detail cell background color based on table groups?

-For alternating detail rows in a table, you may use _Conditional Formatting_ based on the following [Expression](../report-expressions) and set different colors for odd and even rows:
+For alternating detail rows in a table, you may use __Conditional Formatting__ based on the following [Expression](../report-expressions) and set different colors for odd and even rows:
 ```
 RowNumber()%2
 ```
+The '%' is the remainder after division operator.
 The straight-forward idea based on the above solution is to set the _Expression_ to depend on the group:
 ```
 =RowNumber('groupName')%2